alitaiz/pet-memorial-sanctuary-v2/DEPLOYMENT.md

    ```

 **6. Check Worker Logs for Clues**
    - If problems persist, you can see live logs from your deployed worker.
-Run this command in your `worker/` directory and then try to delete a memorial from the website.
+Run this command in your `worker/` directory and then try to use the website feature that is failing.
 You will see detailed log output in your terminal.
    ```bash
    wrangler tail
    ```